lely-industries/lely-core/doc/overview.md

 lely/util/lex.h.
 Corresponding printing functions can be found in lely/util/print.h.

-These functions are used to implement the INI parser of the configuration struct (lely/util/config.h), a simple string-based key-value store with sections.
+These functions are used to implement the INI parser and printer of the configuration struct (lely/util/config.h), a simple string-based key-value store with sections.

 C++ support
 -----------